ilovric00/fesb-react-redux/README.md

 Go to http://localhost:3000

-To get started, edit `src/App.js` or `src/store.js` and save to reload.
+To get started, edit `src/App.js` and save to reload.